AutoResearch/autora/docs/installation.md

 pip install -U "autora[desired-dependency]"
 ```

-For example, to install one of the [Theorists](theorist/index.md), such as the Bayesian Machine Scientist (BMS), a user should run:
+For example, to install one of the [Theorists](theorist/index.md), such as the Bayesian Machine Scientist (BMS) from the package `autora-theorist-bms`, a user should run:

 ```shell
 pip install -U "autora[theorist-bms]"